Luxendo/Acquifer-Python-API/README.md

 In Fiji, the java package acquifer-core should be used for that purpose.

 ## Installation
-The package can be installed locally for test purpose using `pip install -e .` with e for "experimental"
+The package can be installed locally for test purpose, by opening a command line in the repository directory :
+`pip install -e .` with e for "experimental"
 This way any change to the code is directly reflected.